-B vitamins are found in many foods, including fortified foods or check out Nature's Best range of Vitamin B supplements.
+B vitamins are found in many foods, including fortified foods.

 Used by the Ancient Greeks and Romans as a sedative and anti-anxiety treatment, valerian root is thought to increase the amount of GABA (gamma-aminobutyric acid), a compound in the brain that prevents transmission of nerve impulses.
 If used over an extended period, valerian can help you fall asleep faster and improve sleep quality.

 The herb chamomile is usually drunk in a tea and has been used for centuries to help with sleep and reducing anxiety.
 There’s little research to prove its effectiveness though.

 An amino acid found in green tea, studies show that while theanine, which is available as a supplement, isn’t a sedative, it does significantly improve sleep quality through its calming effects.